solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 Table: Average procs and level required for common processing recipes.
 To keep this list short I included only common recipes.

+**Notes about the table**

-Level Req: Level required to gain the maximum proc rate
+- Level Req: Level required to gain the maximum proc rate

-EXP: Processing EXP. when two values are shown, the first one indicates the regular proc (e.g. ash plank) and the second one the rare proc (e.g. ash plywood)
+- EXP: Processing EXP. when two values are shown, the first one indicates the regular proc (e.g. ash plank) and the second one the rare proc (e.g. ash plywood)

-Time: regular processing / mass processing time in seconds
+- Time: regular processing / mass processing time in seconds

-\* Metal times: Zinc, Brass, Bronze: 6/60 |  Gold, Plat, Silver, Mythril: 9/80 | Others: 9/90
+- \* Metal times: Zinc, Brass, Bronze: 6/60 |  Gold, Plat, Silver, Mythril: 9/80 | Others: 9/90

-Source for the data: Daz' sheets, Bdocodex, bdolytics, in-game testing for the times
+- Source for the data: Daz' sheets, Bdocodex, bdolytics, in-game testing for the times

 # TODO: proofread this table